rust-lang/rfcs/text/0000-format-args-implicit-identifiers.md

 It should be noted, however, that other languages' string interpolation mechanisms allow substitution of a wide variety of expressions beyond the simple identifier case that this RFC is focussed on.

-Please see the discusison on [interpolation](#interpolation) as an alternative to this RFC.
+Please see the discussion on [interpolation](#interpolation) as an alternative to this RFC.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions